browsertherapy/browsertherapy-v2/src/lib/posts/2022-12-09-browser-therapy-e18.md

 ---
-title: Ep 17 - Deployment and Play Test
+title: Ep 17 - Milestones and backlog curration
-date: '2022-12-09'
+date: '2022-12-10'
-updated: '2022-12-09'
+updated: '2022-12-10'
-excerpt: Time to work on the backlog and set some Milestones
+excerpt: Time to work on the backlog and set some Milestones!
 categories:
 - live-stream
 ---